2023 College Football Playoff National Championship: First half

 Georgia won the toss and elected to defer, and the opening kick by Jack Podlesny was a touchback.
-A TCU false start penalty by center Steve Avila, set them back to the TCU 20, to start the game.
+A TCU false start penalty by center Steve Avila set them back to the TCU 20 to start the game.
 This would result in a three-and-out by quarterback Max Duggan.
 A fair catch by Kearis Jackson started Georgia's drive at their own 43.
 Xavier Truss would also be called for false start, moving the ball back to their own 38.
-That did not matter, as 4 quick plays set-up Stetson Bennett's 21 yard touchdown run, and Georgia got the early lead, 7-0.
+That did not matter, as 4 quick plays set-up Stetson Bennett's 21 yard touchdown run, and Georgia got the early lead, 7–0.
 TCU's next drive would be another disaster.
-Max Duggan gets sacked on the first play of the drive for -6 yards.
-Then, he connects to Derius Davis for 2 yards.
-However, a Defensive Holding penalty by Javon Bullard would give them a first down.
-But, Javon Bullard got right back and recovered the ensuing fumble by Derius Davis.
-Another 5 plays would setup Jack Podlesny's 26-yd field goal, to give them a 10-0 lead.
-A 60 yard pass by Derius Davis on TCU's next drive would setup Max Duggan's 2-yd TD run, to cut the lead to 3 points, 10-7.
+Max Duggan got sacked on the first play of the drive for -6 yards.
+He then connected to Derius Davis for two yards.
+However, a defensive holding penalty by Javon Bullard would give them a first down.
+Javon Bullard got right back and recovered the ensuing fumble by Derius Davis.
+Another five plays would set up Jack Podlesny's 26-yd field goal, to give them a 10–0 lead.
+A 60-yard pass to Derius Davis on TCU's next drive would set up Max Duggan's 2-yd TD run, to cut the lead to three points, 10–7.
 It would be their only points of the game.
-A four play Georgia drive would couple with a wide-open 37-yd TD catch by Ladd McConkey to end the first quarter 17-7.
-After another TCU punt, and after an 11 play drive, which included a 35-yard pass from Brock Bowers, then setup Stetson Bennett's 6-yd untouched touchdown, to extend their lead by 17 points (24-7).
+A four play Georgia drive would couple with a wide-open 37-yd TD catch by Ladd McConkey to end the first quarter 17–7.
+After another TCU punt, and after an 11-play drive, which included a 35-yard pass from Brock Bowers, then setup Stetson Bennett's 6-yd untouched touchdown, to extend their lead by 17 points (24–7).
 Emari Demercado would run for 3 yards on TCU's next drive, but an offensive holding penalty pushed them back to their own 15.
 After another play, Javon Bullard would get his first interception of the game.
-After another 11 play drive, would setup Kendall Milton's 1-yd touchdown run, to extend their lead by 24 points (31-7.)
+After another 11-play drive, would set up Kendall Milton's 1-yd touchdown run, to extend their lead by 24 points (31–7).
 It would be the same thing for TCU's next drive, with Javon Bullard's second interception of the game.
-Stetson Bennett would connect with Adonai Mitchell for a 22-yd touchdown catch to end the first half with a 38-7 lead, coming into the break.
+Stetson Bennett would connect with Adonai Mitchell for a 22-yd touchdown catch to end the first half with a 38–7 lead, coming into the break.